nss-evening-cohort-19/team5-airDnD/README.md

 - To search a property, enter the property name and click search.
 - Property filter enables, searching through property types based on button click.
 - To create a reservation, click on stay/experiences button on nav bar.
 You can also create a reservation by clicking on reserve property button in properties view.
+- To create a message, click on New Message button on the nav bar.
+- On the profile/account page, users are able to see username, email, and last login time.
+There is a section where you are able to see messages that users created, as well as the reservations that were created.

 ## Primary Features
 - AirDnd is a single page application created with React, firebase API and the end points were checked using postman.